Accessibility Statement

 Characteristics and cuddles

 The Siberian cat is slow to mature.
-It takes roughly 5 years for a Siberian cat to fully grow to their large size.
-They are resilient and strong cats that are known for their very sweet expressions.
+It takes roughly 5 years for a Siberian cat to fully grow into adult cats.
+They are resilient and strong cats that are known for their very sweet expressions and a playful activity level.
 While they may have been protectors in their past lives, these cats make fantastic family pets and sidekicks.

 Siberian cats are muscular and powerful, yet they're also very agile and can move around easily without knocking things over.